slcs-jsc/mptrac/docs/manual/apps/met_map.md

 * met_map: The output file in which the map should be stored.
 * met0 \[\<met1\> ...]: The meteorological data from which the climatology should be created.

+**Note:** The control parameters can also be appended to the function call, but they will cause error messages, as a loop runs over all input parameters >= 3 and tries to read files named as the control parameters.
+Despite the annoying error messages the app will create a correct output file.

 Calling met_map and creating out of the 0.3° x 0.3° ERA5 data on a 1° x 1° map would look like as follows:

 ```